 - Scandinavian Dance

 From Co.
 Clare, Ireland, fiddler Denis Liddy has been instrumental in teaching and inspiring students to play traditional music for many years.
-Since 1999, his students have recorded four CDs and toured in Ireland, the UK, France, Spain, Canada, China, Bulgaria, USA, Australia and Sweden.
+Since 1999, his students have recorded four CDs and toured in Ireland, the UK, France, Spain, Canada, China, Bulgaria, the US, Australia and Sweden.
 Denis has also won numerous All-Ireland awards as a soloist and as a group and band member.
 He released the CD Waifs and Strays with legendary flute player Michael Hynes and guitarist Rob Shearer in 2003 to critical acclaim.
-This year, he released “Spectacle Bridge” with Michael Hynes, Jack Talty and Eoin O’Neill.
+Last year, he released “Spectacle Bridge” with Michael Hynes, Jack Talty and Eoin O’Neill

 - Beginning Dance Band